 Quality and distribution — how Quora distributes high-quality answers

 We will continually improve and change Quora to get better at rewarding quality content with better distribution.
-To be clear, that means:
+This means:

 - The more complete and thoughtful your answer is, the more likely it will (1) rank at or near the top of the page and (2) reach lots of readers.